 Medical Editor: John P. Cunha, DO, FACOEP

-Glyset (miglitol) is used to treat non-insulin-dependent (Type II) diabetes mellitus.
-It is an alpha-glucosidase inhibitor that works by slowing the absorption of carbohydrates, so that blood sugar does not rise as much after a meal.
-Common side effects include diarrhea, gas, upset stomach, or stomach pain in the first few weeks of treatment as the body adjusts to this medication but these usually improve with time.
+Glyset (miglitol) is an alpha-glucosidase inhibitor that works by slowing the absorption of carbohydrates, so that blood sugar does not rise as much after a meal, used to treat non-insulin-dependent (Type II) diabetes mellitus.
+Common side effects of Glyset include diarrhea, gas, upset stomach, stomach or abdominal pain, skin rash, or iron deficiency anemia in the first few weeks of treatment as the body adjusts to this medication but these side effects usually improve with time.

 Dosage of Glyset is individualized on the basis of effectiveness and tolerance while not exceeding the maximum recommended dosage of 100 mg 3 times daily.
 It is taken three times daily at the start (with the first bite) of each main meal.
 The initial dose of Glyset is 25 mg, and the dosage gradually increased as prescribed.
 Glyset may interact with digestive-enzyme supplements such as pancreatin (amylase, protease, lipase), propranolol, ranitidine, digoxin, other diabetes medicines, thiazide diuretics (water pills), steroids, estrogen or an estrogen-containing birth control pill, thyroid medications, phenytoin, or calcium channel blockers.
 Tell your doctor all medications and supplements you use.
 Glyset should be used only when prescribed during pregnancy.
 Your doctor may substitute insulin for this drug during pregnancy.
 This drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Glyset (miglitol) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.